etingof/softboxen/README.md

 * REST API server backed by a SQL DB to host simulatied network devices
 * Network transport endpoints (telnet, ssh etc.)to access simulated CLIs

+On top of that, existing simulation data model will need to be extended and refined as further development might prove.

 ## How to evaluate simulated example CLI

-The easiest way to play with example CLI (shipped along with main) distribution as the `softboxen-example-switch`) is to run `example` tox job:
+The easiest way to play with the example CLI (shipped along with main) distribution as the `softboxen-example-switch`) is to run `example` tox job:

     $ tox -e example